-What are the concerns?
+What are the Concerns?

 Other studies have shown that carrageenan can cause inflammation.
-The biggest issue I have with this conclusion is that in these studies, the inflammation was documented following injection of carrageenan either into a muscle, paw, or belly.
+The biggest issue I have with this conclusion is that in these studies the inflammation was documented following injection of carrageenan either into a muscle, paw, or belly.
 The good news is that carrageenan’s molecular weight is far to large to cross the gut-blood barrier.
-There is some data to suggest that carrageenan can cause inflammation in the gut, even in small amounts.
+Yet, there is some data to suggest that carrageenan can cause inflammation in the gut, even in small amounts.
 Monitor your reaction to carrageenan to see how this affects you.

 In my opinion, carrageenan is a classic example that you can find a study to defend any point of view you want.
 Does it cause cancer?
 You can find a study that says that about just about anything.
 Can it cause harm in high doses?
 So can water when you get right down to it.

 I suggest limiting the amount of carrageenan in your diet if you are concerned.
 More importantly: I want each and everyone reading this to listen to your body.
 As one of my favorite authors, Geneen Roth, puts it, “the first step to healing is to land in your body”.
 Throw the data aside: if you take carrageenan and it upsets your stomach or worsens autoimmunity, that is your truth and you have every right to stand in that truth.
 When I take carrageenan, I don’t experience changes in my body.
 That is mine and many other people’s truth.
 Both are right, both are valid, and both are acceptable.

 If you choose to avoid Sleep Essence, you may want to check out ImmuPro or Life 9 below.
 See if either of these two supplements sync up better with your needs.
 Both are excellent products for the evening hours.
 ImmuPro can help with optimal sleep and support immunity.
 Life 9 can support optimal digestion and immunity while you sleep.